SuvadeepMukherjee/Backend-Interview-Notes/Node/basics.md

 ### Q3: What do you mean by Node.js Event driven architecture ?

-**Answer** ; event emitters emit events , These events are picked by event listeners which fires off callback functions attached to each event listen
+**Answer** ; event emitters emit events , These events are picked by event listeners which fires off callback functions attached to each event listener

 ### Q4: What is the observer pattern in Javascript programming ?